eliamounier/optoprotein-fitness-prediction/README.md

 bash scripts/plmc.sh Q2NB98 Darkness
 ```

+Then modify the file as needed, specify

+- the desired output CSV path
+- the dataset (for example for Darkness: "data/Darkness/data.csv")
+- the dataset_name (for example: "Darkness")
-Then modify the file as needed, specify the desired output CSV path, specify your dataset_name (Light or Darkness), to_predict CSV path (= path to the file you want to predict, in our case single_mutants.csv and double_mutants.csv), joint_training, and predictor_param, predictor_name = ev+onehot
+- to_predict CSV path (= path to the file you want to predict, in our case single_mutants.csv and double_mutants.csv)
+- joint_training = "store_true"
+- predictor_params = {}
+- predictor_name = "ev+onehot"
 Note that to find the best optogenitic protein sequence, you will have to run for both the Light and Darkness dataset.

 ```bash